Disclaimer

 Bernese Mountain Dogs’ Pros and Cons

-History and Origin
+Bernese Mountain DogHistory and Origin

 The Bernese Mountain Dog is among the four types of Swiss Mountain dogs but is the only one with a silky, long coat.
 He thrives in the cold, mountainous weather where he comes from and was originally named after the Canton of Bern.

-These dogs were used on farms for herding cattle, pulling carts and being a family companion.
-He performs in events including: obedience, tracking, agility, conformation, therapy, herding and carting.
+These dogs were used on farms for herding cattle, pulling carts, and being a family companion.
+He performs in events including obedience, tracking, agility, conformation, therapy, herding, and carting.

 Do not let Berner’s energy and size fool you; inside this giant-looking sturdy dog, the body is a heart of gold.
+Bernese Mountain Dogs are the most loyal, sweet, and friendly companions.

-Bernese mountain dogs are the most loyal, sweet, and friendly companions.
-Besides kettle herding, people also used to rear Bernese for companionship to kill loneliness.
+Besides kettle herding, people also used to rear Bernese Mountain Dog for companionship to kill loneliness.
 To date, they are known for their eagerness to please their masters and their protectiveness.

-Bernese mountain dogs can make the best adopting option for people who are naïve by nature as these dogs are easily trainable and possess a nonchalant personality.
+Bernese Mountain Dogs can make the best adopting option for people who are naïve by nature as these dogs are easily trainable and possess a nonchalant personality.

 Wonderful Family Dog Breed

-Not many dog breeds make good family dogs, but Bernese mountain dogs are an exception.
-With striking features, trustworthy nature, high trainability factor, and smartness, Bernese ticks all the boxes of being an ideal family dog.
+Not many dog breeds make good family dogs, but Bernese mountain dogs are an exception with striking features, trustworthy nature, high trainability factor, and smartness, Bernese ticks all the boxes of being an ideal family dog.

 Bernese respond quickly to pieces of training and positive reinforcement due to their innate need for obedience and owner-pleasing.
-You may feel like training a Bernese mountain dog is easier than training a kid, even though the former is a different species.
+You may feel like training a Bernese Mountain Dog is easier than training a kid, even though the former is a different species.

 Bernese Mountain Dogs’ Pros and Cons